Last Updated: Mar 1, 2024

 Information Shared With Service Providers in Order to Operate and Improve the Services

-- We use the providers listed here to support our operations.
-These providers have limited access to your personal information to perform these tasks on our behalf, and are contractually bound to protect and use it only for the purpose for which it was disclosed and consistent with this Policy.
+These providers have limited access to your personal information to perform these tasks, and are contractually bound to protect and use it only for the purpose for which it was disclosed and consistent with this Policy.
 Padlet has also entered into Data Processing Agreements with parties who process personal data on our behalf or in connection with the use of the Padlet Service.

 Information Shared with Third Parties

 We may share aggregated information (information about our users that we combine together so that it no longer identifies or references an individual user) and other de-identified or non-personally identifiable information, with users, partners, press, or other third-parties in order to, for example, demonstrate how Padlet is used, spot industry trends, or to provide marketing materials for Padlet.
-Any aggregated information and non-personalized information shared this way will not contain any personal information.
+Any aggregated information and non-personalized information shared this way will not contain any personal information and cannot be used by third parties to re-identify you.

 We may disclose personal information if necessary to comply with the law, such as complying with a subpoena or other legal process.
 We may need to disclose personal information where, in good faith, we think it is necessary to protect the rights, property, or safety of Padlet, our employees, our community, or others, or to prevent violations of our Terms of Service or other agreements.
 This includes, without limitation, exchanging information with other companies and organizations for fraud protection or responding to law enforcement and government requests.